tsipkens/atems/README.md

 Code to be used in the manual sizing of soot primary particles developed at the University of British Columbia.
 The current method uses crosshairs to select the length and width of the particle.
 This is converted to various quantities, such as the mean primary particle diameter.
+The manual code is a heavily modified version of the code associated with [Dastanpour and Rogak (2014)][dastanpour2014].

 ###### +pcm